seanforyou23/training-scenarios/react/react-customize/step3.md

 Change the variant to achieve different types of buttons.

-Inside the `CardFooter` component, replace the current variant on the button with the `primary` variant, and remove the `isLine` property.
+Inside the `CardFooter` component, replace the current variant on the button with the `primary` variant, and remove the `isInline` property since it's only relevant for buttons with variant of "link".

 The code should look like the following: